New-eurois-corp/openCode12/README.md

 # openCode12
-This is an open source project created to allow people find companies ,organisation and other things
+This is an open source project created to allow people create and edit flexible web platforms with less codes